US STOCKS-Slowing job growth, stimulus worries weigh on Nasdaq

 * Stimulus meeting ends on Friday with no deal

-* Trump moves to ban WeChat, TikTok, amps up friction with Beijing (Updates to market close, adds analyst comments)
+* Trump moves to ban WeChat, TikTok, amps up friction with Beijing (Updates prices, adds trading volume)

 By Chuck Mikolajczak and Gertrude Chavez-Dreyfuss

-NEW YORK, Aug 7 (Reuters) - The Nasdaq closed lower on Friday, as data showed a sharp slowdown in U.S. employment growth and investors worried lawmakers would not be able to agree on another fiscal stimulus bill to bolster the economy from a coronavirus-induced recession.
+NEW YORK, Aug 7 (Reuters) - The Nasdaq closed lower on Friday, as data showed a sharp slowdown in U.S. employment growth and investors worried lawmakers would fail to agree on another fiscal stimulus bill to bolster the economy from a coronavirus-induced recession.

 The S&P 500 and the Dow Jones index ended flat to slightly higher on the day.